“HOUSTON, WE’VE HAD A PROBLEM HERE.”

 “Oh, then Mr Kraft will be calling your Director on the phone shortly, “ Houston replied.

 Honeysuckle Creek Station Director Don Gray:

-Dr. John Bolton, then Director of Parkes:
+Dr. John Bolton, Director of Parkes:

 Bruce Window, Tidbinbilla USB Supervisor: